International Economic Relations

 Teaching results

-• Students will acquire knowledge of the contexts of contemporary international economic relations,
+• students will be able to apply theoretical knowledge of international economics and related economic disciplines in the practice of international economic relations,

 Indicative content